microsoft/vscode-docs/docs/remote/create-dev-container.md

 ### Rebuilding

-When editing the contents of the `.devcontainer` folder, you'll need to rebuild for them to take effect.
+When editing the contents of the `.devcontainer` folder, you'll need to rebuild for changes to take effect.
 Use the **Remote-Containers: Rebuild Container** command for your container to update.

 However, if you **rebuild** the container, you will have to **reinstall** anything you've installed manually.
 To avoid this problem, you can use a series of commands in the `postCreateCommand` property in `devcontainer.json`: